timdodge54/Epsilon-Point-Control/README.md

 ### Converting Unicycle to Smooth Differential Drive

-The unicyle model is not the most realistic model of a differential drive robot.
-The smooth differential drive model is a more realistic model of a differential drive robot this system is similar but instead of having a forward velocity and angular velocity it has a left and right wheel velocity.
+The unicycle model is not the most realistic model of a differential drive robot.
+In reality we need to control the rotation for each of the robots wheels.
+The smooth differential drive model is similar to the unicycle model but just swaps the velocity terms for left and right wheel velocities.
 The smooth differential drive model is defined by the following equations.

  $$
  \dot{x} = \begin{bmatrix}